Swimming during Pregnancy

 5. If you start to feel light headed it’s important that you sit and wait until you feel normal again before standing.

-When you swim during the day will often come down to how you are feeling and if you are suffering from morning sickness.
+When you swim will often come down to how you are feeling and if you are suffering from morning sickness.
 Swimming for 20-30 minutes is a good time frame.

 Continue swimming a comfortable pace and distance.
 Avoid over-exerting yourself and monitor how you feel.

-You can continue with you program, just be aware of how your body feels.
+You can continue with your program, just be aware of how your body feels.
+You must be prepared to modify all aspects of your sessions.
+This includes reducing the distance and intensity of your swims.